JigneshRaval/simple-blog/src/pages/node.js/the-definitive-node.js-handbook.md

 aFunction().then(alert) // This will alert 'test'
 ```

-and it’s the same as:
+and it's the same as:

 ```
 const aFunction = async () => {  return Promise.resolve('test')}